usenewroadrunner/guide.usenewroadrunner.fyi/markdowns/install.md

 # Installation

-Roadrunner 1.0 has two main ways that you can install it, depending on if you have an existing project or not.
+There are two ways to install Road Runner 1.0.

-[Method \#1:](link to Method 1) Simply download the Quickstart repo from [it's github repo](https://github.com/acmerobotics/road-runner-quickstart).
-This is an empty project (almost like you just downloaded the SDK from first), but with the Roadrunner dependencies and tuning files included.
-All you need to do is open it in Android Studio.
+[Method \#1: (highly recommended)](link to Method 1) Download the Quickstart repo from [GitHub](https://github.com/acmerobotics/road-runner-quickstart).
+This is a modification of the base FIRST SDK with the Roadrunner dependencies and tuning files included.
+If you don't use Git you can download it as a zip file, extract it to somewhere on your system, and open it in Android Studio.
+You can also follow the [Cookbook guide](https://cookbook.dairy.foundation/intro_to_programming/intro_to_git.html) for using Git to download a project by using this repository link in place of the FIRST SDK: https://github.com/acmerobotics/road-runner-quickstart

 [Method \#2:](link to Method 2) Manual installation.
 You can use this to add Roadrunner to your own pre-existing project.
 In many cases, merging your teamcode with the quickstart is easier, however if you have a complex setup with many external libraries, this may be easier than adding your code to the quickstart.
 Also, in the case FIRST releases a new SDK version and the Quickstart has not been updated, you can install Roadrunner this way.